Nephrology

 Contributor-Level 10

-Yes, NEET is needed if you wish to pursue Nephrology.
+Yes NEET is needed if you wish to pursue Nephrology.

-At first, NEET UG is needed for admission to MBBS and then NEET PG is required for MD in General Medicine or Paediatrics.
+At first NEET UG is needed for admission to MBBS and then NEET PG is required for MD in General Medicine or Paediatrics.

 After completing MD, candidates must clear NEET-SS (Super Specialty) to secure admission into a DM/DNB Nephrology program.
-Since nephrology is a highly specialised medical branch, these entrance exams ensure the selection of qualified candidates.
+Since nephrology is a highly specialised medical branch, these entrance exams ensure selection of qualified candidates.

 Relevant Links for Nephrology Courses: